pingcap/docs-cn/tidb-global-sort.md

 The Global Sort feature enhances the stability and efficiency of `IMPORT INTO` and `CREATE INDEX`.
 By globally sorting the data that are processed by the tasks, it improves the stability, controllability, and scalability of writing data to TiKV.
 This provides an enhanced user experience for data import and DDL tasks, as well as higher-quality services.

-The Global Sort feature executes tasks within the unified distributed parallel execution framework, ensuring efficient and parallel sorting of data on a global scale.
+The Global Sort feature executes tasks within the unified DXF, ensuring efficient and parallel sorting of data on a global scale.

 ## Limitations